Youth on Fire

 You may not be aware of all the STD resources available in Boston that can help prevent the spread of STDs.
 Get connected with these community organizations that are leading the fight against STDs and HIV/AIDS with resources and support:

 The Greater Boston Health Center is operated by Planned Parenthood and offers a range of services, including LGBTQ health needs, birth control, men’s health services, and STD resources.
 Treatment, testing, and vaccines for the most common STDs are available, as are 30-minute rapid exams using mouth swabs.
 A range of STD prevention options is also available, including male and female condoms, HPV vaccines, dental dams, and educational services.

 Boston, MA 02215

-Fenway Health is a federally-funded health center with a special focus on HIV and STD services for men who have sex with men, those identifying as transgender, and their partners.
-For those who identify otherwise, Fenway Health can help arrange appointments with primary care providers and recommend other same-day and walk-in options.
+Fenway Health is a federally-funded health center with a special focus on serving the LGBTQIA+ community.
+Fenway’s public health HIV and STD testing services are geared towards men who have sex with men, those identifying as transgender, and their partners.
+For others who require HIV testing, Fenway can schedule appointments with primary care providers and recommend other same-day and walk-in options.
 This facility provides care regardless of income, family size, credit, or a visitor’s ability to pay and offers state-of-the-art services, such as fourth-generation HIV serum testing.
 Testing and treatment for symptomatic bacterial STDs and herpes are also available, and those with chronic conditions may be assigned a registered nurse as a case manager for long-term treatment.

 1340 Boylston Street